artefactual/atom-docs/user-manual/access-content/browse.rst

 user does not have :term:`permission <access privilege>` to view the master, the column's value will be empty for that row.

-The :term:`clipboard` column contains links indicated by the
+The :term:`clipboard` column contains links indicated by the |clip| paper clip icon.
+Clicking on one of these will add the description in the related row directly to the Clipboard.
+For more information on working with the Clipboard,
+see: :ref:`clipboard`.

+**Configuring the inventory list**

 Whether or not the Inventory link appears on a particular description will depend on how it has been configured in the settings page - there, an